LottieFiles/lottie-docs/docs/index.md

 If a property is not animated, the value is represented as usual within the JSON.

 If it's animated, it has a special [representation](concepts/#animated-property).

+## Anatomy of a Lottie file

+Go to the [next page](breakdown/bouncy_ball.md) for a breakdown of a simple lottie animation.

 ## JSON Schema